Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Overview

-To generalize the discussion to unseen data, we further discuss how to generalize the LE problem to search representations for infinite new samples sampled according to the distribution, how aligning representations of different transformer-encoder combinations affects connectivity of the nodes in graph $\mathcal{G}$, and the designation of corresponding training objective in Sec.~\ref{sec:algo}.
+\textbf{Generalization to unseen data.} This can be solved as a generalized eigenvalue problem~\cite{belkin2003laplacian}.
+To generalize the discussion to unseen data, we further discuss how to generalize the problem to extrapolate to infinite new samples sampled according to the data distribution.

-Finally, the feature extractor for the raw MTS data is preserved during adaptations for downstream task and inferring process.
-This raw data feature extractor memorises salient feature extraction methodology knowledge from each of the transformation operators and neural feature extractors during URL training phase.
-By leveraging shapelet learning neural network, the encoder has low sensitivity with the hyper-parameter configuration for datasets from different domains.
-The scalability of the method is also promoted by small scale of the neural architecture.
+\textbf{Preserving time series encoder only.} Finally, only the shapelet neural encoder~\cite{liang2023contrastive} for the raw MTS data is preserved during adaptations for downstream tasks and inferring processes with the following reasons.
+(1) \textit{Inference efficiency with a simple structure.} (2) \textit{Universality as MTS as primary input.} This raw data feature encoder memorizes algorithmic knowledge from the transforms and encoders.
+The scalability of the method is also promoted by the small scale of the neural architecture during inference.